 For sex therapy to be truly inclusive, its frameworks must be decolonised — and that has to start at the very beginning of psychology curriculums.
 It can’t be an add-on only for therapists who want to work with South Asians.
 As with everything, when you serve the most marginalised, everyone ends up benefitting.

 It also needs to become way more affordable!
+I don’t have a solution for this bit though!

 With all those caveats out of the way — if you can afford it, have the time to research and find the right person for you (it might take a few attempts and you should definitely interview your potential therapists) — it can be a transformative experience.
 I know I couldn't have started writing Brown Bodies without it.